ezramorse/mens/README.md

 ### m.fetch(ctrl, data, callback, skipForRenderFlag)

-Components can render asynchronous data on both the server and the client by using **m.fetch** in the route controller after **m.init** has been called.
+Components can render asynchronous data on both the server and the client by using **m.fetch** in the route controller after **m.init** has been called, with no significant isomorphic considerations.
 A single fetched "model" should represent all data needed to render a specific route, which is ideal for noSQL databases such as mongoDB.

 ```js
 module.exports = function (params) {